 - Timing all your attacks, filling up your power phials, and unleashing it all

 - Switch Axe

-If you got an axe you want to grind then try out the switch axe.
-When it comes to power it is probably just as powerful as the hammer when it comes to damage.
+If you got an axe to grind, then try out the Switch Axe.
+When it comes to power, it’s probably just as potent as the hammer damage-wise.
 This weapon takes a fair amount to get used to and is quite different from the charge blade.
-No defense but has a great amount of damage output to make up for it
+No defense but has a great amount of damage output to make up for it.

 - A true hack and slash weapon with high damage

-- Sword attacks will cut through everything like butter.
+- Attacks will cut through everything like butter

 - A big learning curve for this weapon

 Putting this guide together has certainly been fun.
 Every weapon has its ups and downs but when it comes to Monster Hunter Rise, the game has done a good job in balancing the weapon sets.
 From up close and personal with the dual blades, to being a sniper with the light bowgun, this game does a great job of fitting different play styles for all players.
 And sometimes switching up weapons on occasion can give you an advantage when you play in team roles.
 So, how about giving that bow weapon set a shot, right?